Phi Alpha Theta

 - Completion of at least 12 hours (4 courses) of history with a GPA of 3.1 or higher

 - Cumulative GPA of 3.0 or higher

 If you are eligible and would like to become a member, please download the application (Word document).
-You may direct questions or return completed applications to Roderick McDonald, faculty advisor.
+You may direct questions or return completed applications to Professor Erica Ryan, faculty advisor.

 Application deadline: November 1 (Fall) and April 1 (Spring).